Alan-Liang/spectec/document/core/syntax/types.rst

 Dually, the type ${:NOEXN} denotes the common subtype of all forms of exception references.
 This type has no values.

+The type ${:CONT} denotes the common supertype of all :ref:`continuation references <syntax-ref.cont>`, regardless of their concrete definition.
+Dually, the type ${:NOCONT} denotes the common subtype of all continuation references.
+This type has no values.

 The type ${:EXTERN} denotes the common supertype of all external references received through the :ref:`embedder <embedder>`.
 This type has no concrete subtypes.
 Dually, the type ${:NOEXTERN} denotes the common subtype of all forms of external references.